Books Set on a Form of Transportation

 Book Summary

-By age 14, she has dropped out of school to pursue her love and entered into a dangerous partnership with a bootlegger.
+By age 14, she had dropped out of school to pursue her love and entered into a dangerous partnership with a bootlegger.
 He subsidizes her plane and lessons, but with conditions.
 However, with his assistance, she’s able to pursue her ultimate dream in the 1950s – circling the globe, including flying over the North and South Poles.

 In addition to Marian’s story, you’ll follow actress Hadley 100 years in the future as she plays the role of Marian in a movie.
 As Hadley digs deep into Marian’s life, you’ll see similarities in their self-determination despite their daily lives being so different.